 Skin needling or microneedling refers to a few different treatments.
 These include the dermaroller, microneedling pens such as the dermapen and more advanced skin treatments such as radiofrequency Microneedling (rf microneedling).
 A range of skin concerns is treated with skin needling.
 These include face needling for acne scars and skin texture concerns and microneedling for stretch marks, hair loss and even cellulite treatment.
 What can be achieved with face needling, and what specific skin concerns are treated?
-What are the primary treatment modalities used for skin needling, and what is the history of this fascinating skin therapy?
+What are the primary treatment modalities used for skin needling, and what is this fascinating skin therapy history?

 What can be achieved with face needling?